 March 13 – Delegate and alternate candidates may obtain the statement of candidacy and pledge of support forms and filing instructions from State Party Committee Headquarters, in person, by mail, or from State Party’s web site at [www.louisianademocrats.org].

-March 13 – Any registered Democrat in the state of Louisiana will be able to request a Vote By Mail ballot for the election to be held on April 30, 2020.
+March 13 – Any registered Democrat in the state of Louisiana will be able to request a Vote By Mail ballot for the election.